 A student who is properly informed of their legal rights can tailor their postsecondary schooling for the best experience possible.
 Colleges must accommodate students with mental health conditions.
 Whether it’s enrollment decisions or academic accommodations, colleges and universities cannot prevent or limit a student’s ability to attend class based on their psychiatric disability.
 Certain laws help prevent discrimination and protect college students’ rights.

-According to Title II of the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, discrimination on the basis of disability is prohibited.
-Additionally, students’ educational records are protected under the Family Educational Rights and Privacy Act (FERPA), including disability status and request for accommodations.
+According to Title II of the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, discrimination based on disability is prohibited.
+Additionally, students’ educational records are protected under the Family Educational Rights and Privacy Act (FERPA), including disability status and requests for accommodations.
 This federal law protects students regarding the release of records to third parties.
 Students have the right to access their records, demand disclosure with consent only, amend records, and file complaints against schools for violating FERPA.

 Assistive Apps for Students With Mental Health Conditions